-- People are creating forks of Bitcoin in response to concerns
+- People are creating forks of Bitcoin in response to perceived issues with it

 - Bitcoin Cash is intended to scale and work better as a means of payment

-- Bitcoin Gold was created in response to centralization of mining
+- Bitcoin Gold was created to make mining less centralized

 - These two hard forks have a combined market cap of $35Bn – on top of the $160Bn market cap of the original Bitcoin

 A couple of days ago I noticed Bitcoin Gold has made its way onto Coinmarketcap.